Web Services Security Training

 - Using SAML tokens with WS-Security

-- Using Kerberos identity management
+- Using WS-Federation for identity management

 Assignments: